The Nest

 There are multiple types that you could create.
 The most popular ones involve stipulations like the ones below.

-• Backout Clauses/Funding ContingenciesThese contingencies say that you can cancel a pending sale if funding falls through due to losing your job due to COVID-19.
-Should a client back out due to COVID-19 issues, and will the earnest money they put down to be returned to them?
+• Backout Clauses/Funding ContingenciesThese contingencies say you can cancel a pending sale if funding falls through due to losing your job due to COVID-19.
+Should a client back out due to COVID-19 issues, will the earnest money they put down be returned to them?

 • Lease Termination Clauses.
-If your tenant gets COVID-19, a lease termination clause will allow them to end the clause so they can move to a more affordable location.
+If your tenant contracts COVID-19, a lease termination clause allows them to end the clause and move to a more affordable location.

 Is There A Prefabricated COVID-19 Clause You Can Use?